mudasobwa/mudasobwa.github.io/_posts/2013-02-03-shorthands-in-ruby-code-blocks.md

 {% endhighlight %}
 It is fully equivalent to the `do-|o|-end` codepiece above, but the readability is drastically improved.

 How the hell does it work?

+The `&obj` is evaluated in ruby in the following way:

+ * if object is a `block`, it converts the block into a simple `proc`.
+ * if object is a `Proc`, it converts the object into a block while preserving the `lambda?` status of the object.
+ * if object is not a `Proc`, it first calls `#to_proc` on the object and then converts it into a block.

+In our case
-As \[almost\] all the other shorthands in ruby, it’s calling some method.
-In that case the method is `#to_proc` on a `Symbol`’s instance (because `:name.class == Symbol`).
-The `Symbol#to_proc` method was originally added by `ActiveSupport` but has been integrated into Ruby since 1.8.7.
+the method is `#to_proc` on a `Symbol`’s instance (because `:name.class == Symbol`).
+The `Symbol#to_proc` method
+was originally added by `ActiveSupport` but has been integrated into Ruby since 1.8.7.